 The London Experience

-A wonderful opportunity to learn about one of the greatest cities in the world.
+This course provides a wonderful opportunity to learn about one of the greatest cities in the world.
 Travel to the United Kingdom for nine nights/ten days during the January term.
 See the many amazing historical and cultural sights and take in some of the best theatre in the English-speaking world.
 A side trip to either Stratford upon Avon or Bath is also part of the itinerary.
-The course offers insight into the politics, society and culture of London and the United Kingdom as you walk, tube, and double-decker bus your way through 2000 years of history.
+The course offers insight into the politics, society and culture of London and the United Kingdom as students walk, tube, and double-decker bus their way through 2000 years of history.
 The course can be taken for either 2 or 4 credits.
 The 4-credit option fulfills the Fine and Performing Arts Discovery requirement.
 This program is administered by the COLA Center for Study Abroad, and the faculty director is David Kaye.
-For more information, contact firstname.lastname@example.org, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/theatre-dance/program/england-london-experience.
+For more information, contact email@example.com, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/london-experience.